ChalmersGU-data-structure-courses/dsabook/src/B06-bubblesort.md

 introductory computer science courses.
 This is unfortunate, because Bubble Sort has no redeeming features whatsoever.
 It is rather slow, even compared to the other $\Theta(n^2)$ sorts that are commonly known.
-It is not particularly intutitive --nobody is going to come naturally to Bubble Sort as a way to sort their Bridge hand or their pile of bills like they might with
+It is not particularly intutitive -- nobody is going to come naturally to Bubble Sort as a way to sort their Bridge hand or their pile of bills like they might with
 [Insertion Sort] or [Selection Sort].